openvinotoolkit/open_model_zoo/models/public/robust-video-matting/README.md

 ## Use Case and High-Level Description

-The `robust-video-matting` model is a robust high-resolution human video matting method that achieves new state-of-the-art performance that uses a recurrent architecture to exploit temporal information in videos and achieves significant improvements in temporal coherence and matting quality.
+The `robust-video-matting` model is a robust high-resolution human video matting method that uses a recurrent architecture to exploit temporal information in videos and achieves significant improvements in temporal coherence and matting quality.
 This model is pre-trained in PyTorch\* framework and converted to ONNX\* format.
 More details provided in the [paper](https://arxiv.org/abs/2108.11515).
 Backbone is MobileNetV3.
+For details see the [repository](https://github.com/PeterL1n/RobustVideoMatting).
-For details see the [repository](https://github.com/DmitriySidnev/RobustVideoMatting).
+For details regarding export to ONNX see the [instruction](https://github.com/DmitriySidnev/RobustVideoMatting#export-to-onnx).

 ## Specification